Diagnosing MS Isn't Easy — Here's Why

 Neurologists make the diagnosis partly based on a physical exam that checks all your cranial nerves, reflexes, coordination, balance, and vision.
 Some of the tests involve a tuning fork to check sensation; standing with our eyes closed to see if we sway, fall down, maintain our upright stance, or surprise them with something completely different.
 Our knees and elbows get hammered for reflex briskness or an absence of rebound.
 And there are many more weird little procedures that can expose a unilateral abnormality (just on one side), as well as limited vision, hearing, and touch.
 As thorough as it is, it’s just a snapshot in time.

-MS symptoms are similar to other conditions
+MS is similar to other conditions

 But MS poses some small problems.
 First, it tends to show itself in bits and pieces over time.
 Second, the symptoms—of which there are many—can indicate a bushel of other medical conditions.
 For example, one foot might have developed numbness.
 Maybe it started in one toe and then spread to the entire foot.
 It could be an early sign of MS. But it can also signal diabetes, or anything associated with damage to peripheral nerves (those located in the extremities and anything outside the central nervous system).
 That kind of cause is more common than conditions like MS that affect only the central nervous system (brain and spinal cord).